 To do that, open the app.
 On a windows computer, you can click on the windows button to bring up your list of apps and then choose zoom (it’s near the bottom of the alphabetical list, or you can type “zoom” in the box at the bottom left where it says “type here to search”, then open zoom.)
 It will look like this:

 Click on your picture (or your initials) at the top right.
 Choose “check for updates”.
-If there are any, it will say “update available” and then download them.
+If there are any, it will say “update available” and you can download them.
 Then you’ll click on “update” to install.

 To learn how to use more advanced skills in Zoom, check out the other articles in my Zoom Guide.
 Here’s some to start with: